-I understand the above Satellite Dish policy and without prior approval and a signed Alteration • I will not install a Satellite Dish SIGNED: DATE:
+I understand the above Satellite Dish policy and without prior approval and a signed Alteration A d agree to the terms as stated above.
+I will not install a Satellite Dish Addendum.
+SIGNED: DATE:

 EXHIBIT I TENANT INFORMATION AND RESPONSIBILITIES AFFORDABLE PUBLIC HOUSING